Grantees

 Centro de Trabajadores Unidos en la Lucha

-CTUL is the most established worker center in Minnesota and their partnership with the Building Trades unions has provided a model for newer grantees to adapt and build from.
-Through their Confluence grant CTUL is working with the Building Dignity and Respect Standards Council (BDC) – a Worker-driven Social Responsibility (WSR) organization – to train non-union construction workers as Worksite Inspectors and Know Your Rights Educators who will enforce BDC’s Contractor Code of Conduct.
+Through their Confluence grant, CTUL is working with the Building Dignity and Respect Standards Council (BDC) – a Worker-driven Social Responsibility (WSR) organization – to raise labor standards in the construction industry.
 This is the most mature project funded by Confluence; after initially partnering with the Minneapolis Building and Construction Trades Council, this project has grown to include the regional councils of the Carpenters and Laborers unions.
+Together these partners have successfully advocated for the passage of Minnesota’s Construction Worker Wage Protection Act in 2023.

 Kids Count on Us (ISAIAH Minnesota)